 Disc extrusion is the most severe form of disc injury.
 Here, the inner gel either extends into the area beyond the spinal bones or detaches entirely from the disc, causing intense back pain and drastically affecting your ability to move.

 If you have further questions about our services in either Jacksonville or Orange Park, or if you’d like to know more about the range of chiropractic treatments available at Meridian Integrative Wellness, don’t hesitate to reach out to us.

 If you’re dealing with disc injuries, there’s hope.
 Through a blend of a balanced diet, gentle exercise, and alternating hot and cold therapies, you might experience significant pain relief or even complete recovery.

 However, in some extreme instances, surgery might be the only viable solution.
 This procedure, known as a discectomy, involves removing the problematic tissue, thereby alleviating pressure on adjacent tissues and nerves.
 With almost half a million of these surgeries carried out each year, the operation is relatively common and minimally invasive.

-If you’re suffering from back pain that you believe is caused by a disc injury, call our chiropractic team today at Meridian Integrative Wellness to set up a consultation.
-The sooner you take control of your health the more options you will have for treatment.
+If you’re experiencing back pain that you suspect is related to a disc issue, reach out to our expert chiropractic team at Meridian Integrative Wellness to schedule a consultation.
+The sooner you address your condition, the more treatment options you’ll have available.